LAlto96/nixos/docs/CONFIGURATION.md

     8501, 8777, 9100, 2268, 47984, 47989, 47998, 47999,
     48010, 48100, 48200, 47990, 48000, 48002, 8989, 8096, 8211, 27015.
   - The SSH daemon listens on port 2268.
+  - Runs Docker and libvirtd for virtualization and sets `vm.swappiness` to 60.

 - **laptop**
   - Imports `hardware-configuration-laptop.nix` with both AMD and NVIDIA GPU modules.
   - Enables Bluetooth (with the Blueman applet) so the service starts automatically, and provides a 16 GiB swap file at `/var/lib/swapfile`.
+  - Sets `vm.swappiness` to 20 and leaves Docker and libvirtd disabled.
   - Allows a small set of firewall ports: 80, 91, 443, 444, 8501 and 9100.

 ## Additional Modules